-Following recent events across the globe, sparked by the death of George Floyd in the USA, we feel that it is important to open up discussions within our fostering community about racism and discrimination.
+Following events across the globe, sparked by the death of George Floyd in the USA, we feel that it is important to open up discussions within our fostering community about racism and discrimination.
 Racial bias is a hugely complex subject and linked closely with differences in language, culture and faith.
 We recognise that talking about racism can be difficult and emotive.

 Here at Fostering Rotherham, we are committed to getting better at talking about racism with each other and with our children, and to ensuring that we are doing enough to challenge racism within society.